massoncheg/forgejo-docs/docs/admin/upgrade.md

    [log.file.xorm]
    FILE_NAME=xorm.log
   ```
-- If the upgrade from version x.y to version x.y+2 fails and there is a need to narrow down the problem, try upgrading to the latest minor version of each major version and verify it works.
-It will show which major version causes the issue and help debug the problem.
-For instance, if upgrading from Forgejo 1.19.3-0 to Forgejo 1.20.5-1 does not work:
+- If the upgrade from version x.y to version x.y+2 fails and there is a need to narrow down the problem, try upgrading to the latest version of each series and verify it works.
+It will show which series causes the issue and help debug the problem.
+For instance, if upgrading from Forgejo 1.19.3-0 to Forgejo 1.21.6-0 does not work:
-  - Upgrade from Forgejo 1.19.3-0 to Forgejo 1.19.4-0 (the last minor version of the 1.19 major version) and verify Forgejo works.
+  - Upgrade from Forgejo 1.19.3-0 to Forgejo 1.19.4-0 (the last version of the 1.19 series) and verify Forgejo works.
-  - Upgrade to Forgejo 1.20.5-1 (the last minor version of the 1.20 major version) and verify Forgejo works.
+  - Upgrade to Forgejo 1.20.6-0 (the last version of the 1.20 series) and verify Forgejo works.

 ### Unexpected database version